RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Gibson completed an application form, said there was a contract after valuation
       - Judge upheld gibson as open contract
       - Appeal - dissent held that it was a negotiating step for contract, owing to the change in the political complexion of the council, never reached fruition.
-      - Words used in valuation to sell are “may be prepared to sell” and not, to accept the offer,
+      - Words used in valuation to sell are "may be prepared to sell" and not, to accept the offer,
-        - but “to make formal application to buy” upon the enclosed application form.
+        - but "to make formal application to buy" upon the enclosed application form.
-        - “This letter should not be regarded as a firm offer of a mortgage.”
+        - "This letter should not be regarded as a firm offer of a mortgage."
       - However, gibson after correspondence replied with
-        -  “carry on with the purchase as per my application already in your possession
+        -  "carry on with the purchase as per my application already in your possession
   - Carlill v Carbolic Smoke Ball Company [1892] EWCA Civ 1
-    - Defendant created “Carbolic Smoke Ball” - ads
+    - Defendant created "Carbolic Smoke Ball" - ads
       - prevent colds and influenza.
-        - “£100 reward will be paid by the Carbolic Smoke Ball Company to any person who contracts the influenza after having used the ball three times daily for two weeks according to the printed directions supplied with each ball.”
+        - "£100 reward will be paid by the Carbolic Smoke Ball Company to any person who contracts the influenza after having used the ball three times daily for two weeks according to the printed directions supplied with each ball."
       - LINDLEY LJ
         - when an offer is made, it is necessary in order to make a binding contract,
           - not only that it should be accepted